 Business Associate Agreement (BAA) for HIPAA

-Clearwater’s production system runs on Amazon’s HIPAA-compliant AWS system.
-Clearwater has a signed BAA with Amazon.
-Clearwater also offers a BAA to US customers of its SHOEBOX service.
+SHOEBOX® Data Management Portal runs on Amazon’s HIPAA-compliant AWS system.
+SHOEBOX Ltd. has a signed BAA with Amazon.
+SHOEBOX Ltd. also offers a BAA to US customers of its SHOEBOX service.

 Data Collection, Transmission, and Storage

-The SHOEBOX app can be used to collect the following data:
+The SHOEBOX Apps can be used to collect the following data:

 - Patient audiograms